ADD-ONS / MEDICATION

 Monitoring

-In a patient on anticoagulant therapy, check at each visit:
+In a patient on anticoagulant therapy, the following at each visit:

 -

-- switch from warfarin to DOAC (if possible) when INR fluctuates, but good adherence is essential (missing a single dose of DOAC has a greater impact than missing a single dose of warfarin)
+- switch from warfarin to DOAC (if possible) when INR fluctuates, but good adherence is essential (missing a single dose of DOAC can have a greater impact than missing a single dose of warfarin)

 - repeatedly educate the patient on the correct use of the medication